Update: The PMP exam update has moved to January 11th, 2016 to allow all stakeholders adequate time to prepare for this change (Source: PMI).

 You might think that this a lot of new tasks, however, it is not.
 In fact, you have already studied most of the tasks during your preparation.

-For example, let’s see a new task added to the monitoring and controlling process group:
+For example, let’s look at a new task added to the monitoring and controlling process group:

 “Capture, analyze, and managed lessons learned, using lessons learned management techniques in order to enable continuous improvement.”

-Read the above new task again and tell me, is this a really something new that you are seeing for the first time?
+Read the above new task again and ask yourself, is this a really something new you are seeing for the first time?

 Like this task, most of the other new tasks are not really new, and you have been reading about them in your reference books and learning them in training sessions.
 Other techniques and procedures include lean management, Kanban, Six Sigma, and ISO, etc.